mitchcapper/ConPtyTermEmulator/README.md

+# WPF Terminal Console Control Lib/Sample

-## Simple example library/control/test app for the Windows Terminal WPF Control and the new ConPTY Library.
+Simple example library/control/test app for the Windows Terminal WPF Control and the new ConPTY Library.

 ![](TermExample/Screenshot.png)

-Note if you give an invalid executable for the shell start or if your OpenConsole.exe is not in the right place you will get a crash on start.
+## Usage

+Using the control is as simple as adding the control to your xaml ie:

+`<term:BasicTerminalControl StartupCommandLine="pwsh.exe" />`

+there are other options you can customize but that will get you a fully working terminal with mouse/keyboard support including ANSI formatting.

+## Building This Library/Demo

 Make sure your output looks like: